 Is the Task Force affiliated with Focus on the Family or Family Talk?

-No. Though Mrs. Dobson is married to Focus on the Family and Family Talk founder Dr. James Dobson, the NDP Task Force is a separate organization.
+No. Though Mrs. Shirley Dobson (Chairman Emeritus) is married to Focus on the Family and Family Talk founder Dr. James Dobson, the NDP Task Force is a separate organization.
 It was housed at the Focus on the Family headquarters from 1991 to 2009 and is currently located at an independent office in Colorado Springs, CO.
 Its business affairs have always remained separate and Focus on the Family was compensated for services rendered.
 However, between 1991 and 1993, Focus on the Family did provide grants in support of the NDP Task Force.
 Since then, the Task Force has been completely self-supported.

 What kinds of events are planned?